-Atlanta Discrimination Lawyers
+Atlanta Discrimination & EEOC Attorney

 Discrimination in the workplace is an unfortunate, but long-standing problem in our society.
 There are numerous laws that protect employees from workplace discrimination, but seeking a legal remedy can seem a daunting experience.
 If you believe that you have encountered discrimination on the job and want to take appropriate action, it is critical to understand your rights—and to enlist the support of experienced Atlanta employment lawyers like the attorneys at Beal, Sutherland, Berlin & Brown.
-We understand how challenging the process can feel to people who have been victimized by unfair treatment in the workplace and we have the knowledge, experience, and skill necessary to pursue the relief the law provides.
-We are also courtroom-tested and have a strong track record of success in high-stakes employment litigation of every type.
+We understand how challenging the process can feel to people who have been victimized by unfair treatment in the workplace, and we have the knowledge, experience, and skill necessary to pursue the relief the law provides.
+We are also courtroom-tested and have a strong track record of success in high-stakes employment matters of every type.

 Title VII makes it illegal for employers to discriminate against employees with respect to their compensation or other terms and conditions of employment because of the employee's race, color, religion, sex, or national origin.
 Adverse actions that may be challenged under Title VII include segregation in the workplace, refusal to hire or promote, discriminatory discipline, and wrongful termination.
 Title VII also prohibits employers from creating or failing to take action to correct a hostile work environment.